 1.4 “Controller” means the entity that determines the means and purposes of processing Personal Data.

 1.5 “Data Subject” means the individual who is the subject of Personal Data.

-1.6 “Personal Data” means “personal data”, “personal information” or “personally identifiable information” or any analogous term under Data Protection Laws, as these terms are defined under Data Protection Laws,
+1.7 “Personal Data” means “personal data”, “personal information” or “personally identifiable information” or any analogous term under Data Protection Laws, as these terms are defined under Data Protection Laws.

-1.7 “Personal Data Breach” means any security breach that Data Protection Laws would require Samsara to report to Customer, subject to this Addendum.
+1.8 “Personal Data Breach” means any security breach that Data Protection Laws would require (i) Samsara to report to Customer or (ii) Customer to report to a Supervisory Authority or affected individuals, or to maintain a record of, that involves Personal Data subject to this Addendum.

-1.10 “Supervisory Authority” means a government or regulatory authority responsible for administering or enforcing Data Protection Laws.
+1.11 “Supervisory Authority” means a government or regulatory authority responsible for administering, overseeing compliance with, and/or enforcing Data Protection Laws.